-The Doisy College of Health Sciences has provided students with the tools and education to become well-prepared health care professionals since 1929.
+The Doisy College of Health Sciences at Saint Louis University has provided students with the tools and education to become well-prepared health care professionals since 1929.
 Doisy College of Health Sciences offers health care education at the baccalaureate, master's, doctoral and professional levels in a variety of areas.

-Whether you are studying to become an athletic trainer, physical therapist, nutritionist,
+education whether you are studying to become an athletic trainer, physical therapist,

-of the school include a gait lab, culinary lab, diagnostic lab, simulated medical
+the school include a gait lab, culinary lab, diagnostic lab, simulated medical office

-office suite and exam rooms, radiation therapy simulation lab and media labs for students
+suite and exam rooms, radiation-therapy simulation lab and media labs for students

 to gain practical experience and develop research.

 Doisy College of Health Sciences is located in the heart of St. Louis at SLU's Medical Center, home to Saint Louis University's School of Medicine, College for Public Health and Social Justice, Trudy Busch Valentine School of Nursing and SSM Health Saint Louis University Hospital.